The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 In Conclusion

-Knowing and understanding these Afa words and their regular Igbo and English equivalents not only improves one's knowledge of Igbo spirituality but also deepens the appreciation for the intricate language and symbolism within the culture.
-These words play important roles in divination, rituals, and daily spiritual practices, which illustrate the connection between language, spirituality, and life in Igbo society.
+Knowing and understanding these 16 basic Afa terminologies and their regular Igbo and English equivalents not only improves one's knowledge of Igbo spirituality but can also deepen one’s appreciation for the intricate language and symbolism within the culture.

 Oma